Stanley Kubrick's unrealized projects: Other projects

 Marlon Brando contacted Kubrick asking him to direct a film adaptation of Charles Neider's Western novel The Authentic Death of Hendry Jones, featuring Pat Garrett and Billy the Kid.
 Brando was impressed, saying that "Stanley is unusually perceptive, and delicately attuned to people.
 He has an adroit intellect, and is a creative thinker—not a repeater, not a fact-gatherer.
 He digests what he learns and brings to a new project an original point of view and a reserved passion".
 The two worked on a script for six months, begun by a then unknown Sam Peckinpah.
 Many disputes broke out over the project, and in the end, Kubrick distanced himself from what would become One-Eyed Jacks (1961).
 Kubrick was then reported to have been fired and accepted a parting fee of $100,000, though in a 1960 interview he claimed that he quit because "It had just become obvious to me that Brando wanted to direct the movie".
 Kubrick's biographer LoBrutto states that for contractual reasons, Kubrick was not able to cite the real reason, but issued a statement saying that he had resigned "with deep regret because of my respect and admiration for one of the world's foremost artists".

 Kubrick was offered to direct both The Exorcist (1973) and Exorcist II: The Heretic (1977), but declined, despite once saying in 1966 to a friend that he had long desired to "make the world's scariest movie, involving a series of episodes that would play upon the nightmare fears of the audience".
+Before deciding to direct The Shining, Kubrick even considered making a film based on the 1974 novel The Shadow Knows, whose author Diane Johnson later became the co-writer for The Shining.

 Kubrick was fascinated by the career of Nazi filmmaker Veit Harlan, his wife's uncle, and contemplated creating a film of the social circle that surrounded Joseph Goebbels.
 Although Kubrick worked on this project for several years, the director was unable to progress beyond a rough story outline.